AstreaTSS/PYTHIAWebsite/docs/usage/dice.md

 </figure>

 !!! note "Visibility"
-    By default for most servers, the results of dice rolls are only visible to you.
+    For some servers, the results of dice rolls are only visible to you.
 You can ask the staff to [change this setting](dice_management.md#configuration) if you want the results to be visible to everyone.

 ### Adding/Registering Dice